-- 90. The Chair explained to the Committee that there were 4 cross cutting themes which emerged as priorities for the SDNPA through the newly approved Partnership Management Plan (PMP): Nature Recovery; Climate Change; Health and Diversity and Rural Economy.
-Progress on these issues would be monitored by the Committee and would involve external partners where possible.
-The focus of this item was the Nature Recovery theme. - 91.
+90. The Chair explained to the Committee that there were 4 cross cutting themes through the

+- newly approved Partnership Management Plan (PMP): Nature Recovery; Climate Change; Health and Diversity and Rural Economy.
+Each meeting of the Committee would focus on one of the cross cutting themes and allow the possibility to also involve partners. - 91.
 The Infrastructure and Environment Strategy Lead introduced report PR20/21-12 reminded members of the report content and gave a presentation. - 92.
-The Committee commented that: - The People and Nature Network (PANN) received excellent and widespread media coverage when it was launched in August. - 93.
-In response to questions officers clarified that: - A broad cross section of Stakeholders was a key part of the work which lies behind the PANN.
-There was a particular focus on a bottom up approach with local knowledge from local people. - Evaluation would focus on the progress made within each of the twelve priority areas for natural capital investment. - The terminology within the PANN wasn't necessarily the language that would be used to communicate with the public, as the framework was aimed at decision makers.
-Work in some of the natural capital areas will be led by SDNPA and in others partners will lead, with SDNPA having an overall overview. - 94.
+The Committee commented that: - Good PR was achieved when the People and Nature Network (PANN) was launched in August. - 93.
+In response to questions officers clarified that: - A broad cross section of Stakeholders were a key part of the PANN.
+There was a particular focus on a bottom up approach with local knowledge from local people. - Evaluation would be based on the progress made within each local area. - The terminology within the PANN wasn't necessarily the language that would be used to communicate with the public as the framework was aimed at decisions makers.
+Some of the Natural Capital areas identified would be led on by SDNPA and others by partners with SDNPA having an overall overview. - 94.
 Helen Burton left the meeting. - 95.
 RESOLVED: That the Committee resolved to - I. To note the report - 96.
 The Committee adjourned for a 10-minute break.